ealvizouri/react-devices-client/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+`NOTE: All the commands are only consider to run under macOs or Linux.`

 ### Prerequisites

 First of all, you need to have NodeJS installed at least v14.18.1 or more.
 You can check your version with: